Iphone15ProHype/Oneui-7-AOD-Fullscreen-Patch-for-roms-Magisk-module-/README.md

 A universal Magisk module for **One UI 7** devices that enables **AOD fullscreen wallpapers** by patching `/system/etc/floating_feature.xml` systemlessly.
 Only the AOD line is modified, preserving all other device-specific settings.

 **Disclaimer:**
-I am **not responsible** for any bricked devices.
+I am **not responsible** for any bricked devices or other problems caused by the module.
 This is a small personal project I decided to make public and open source for anyone to use.

 ---